carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 Below are the steps that one could use to add kapp to a Dagger pipeline.

 ### The microservices demo project
 Leveraging the well known [microservices demo](https://github.com/GoogleCloudPlatform/microservices-demo) to create Dagger plan to deploy.
-The cloned and updated project to run in a local kind cluster is present [here](https://github.com/renuy/microservices-demo).
+The cloned and updated project to run in a local cluster is present [here](https://github.com/renuy/microservices-demo).

 This project's deployment manifest(configuration) for Kubernetes is available at `./release/kubernetes-manifests.yaml`

 ### Build and run locally using Dagger plan
 We need to have a Dagger plan in place to deploy the application in the cluster.
-Since the project is already created and build is available as an image, we will extend it using the Dagger plan to deploy it to a cluster [(kind cluster)](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
+Since the project is already created and build is available as an image, we will extend it using the Dagger plan to deploy it to a cluster [(kind cluster)[^1] ](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
 Please ensure your cluster is up and running:
 ```
 $ kind create cluster
 ```